In the first of a two-part series on how to be an eco-friendly craft beer drinker, I tackle the plastic problem

 The Fit Pack utilizes a design that allows up to 10 beer cans to stack on and screw in to one another.
 If successful it could eliminate the need not just for plastic, but cardboard, glue or any other packaging waste.
 Unlike most solutions, this one has the potential to be fully adopted across the beverage industry because it doesn’t require the use of other materials.
 Additionally, as part of its vow to protect beaches from plastic, Corona says the Fit Pack blueprints will be open source and available to the entire industry.
 They are currently running a consumer pilot study of the new cans in Mexico.

-All three ideas are a step in the right direction, especially if larger coastal craft breweries like Harpoon, located on Boston’s waterfront, or Cisco Brewers*, which originated on Nantucket, were to become early adopters.
-Both breweries have implemented a number of commendable pro environment efforts, but like many in the industry Harpoon still uses a variety of harmful plastic packaging and Cisco uses photodegradable 6-pack rings, which are somewhat safer for sea life but have their own set of environmental problems.
+All three ideas are a step in the right direction, especially if larger, coastal craft breweries like Harpoon, located on Boston’s waterfront, or Cisco Brewers*, which originated on Nantucket, were to become early adopters.
+Both breweries have implemented a number of commendable pro environment efforts, but like many in the industry Harpoon still uses a variety of harmful plastic packaging options and Cisco uses photodegradable 6-pack rings, which are somewhat safer for sea life than rigid plastic can carriers but have their own set of environmental problems.